Reducing Food Costs in a Small Restaurant

 Do Your Have a Small Restaurant?

-Food costs can mean the difference between success and failure of a small business.
+Food costs can mean the difference between success and failure for a small business.
 I was a manager for a fast food chain in Texas and I learned a lot about food costs.
-I had one of the lowest food costs in the chain, it was always less than 22%.
+I had one of the lowest food costs in the chain, it was always less than 19%.
 I wanted to share things that I have learned with small restaurant owners so that I may be able to help them succeed in their business.
 I truly hope it is helpful.

 Food Cost % = (Beginning Inventory Purchases - Ending Inventory) / Food Sales

 My dream is to open a small restaurant in Colorado in the near future once I get my personal finances together and a strong business plan.